asheemsiwach08/lead_creation_status/README.md

 - **SUPABASE_URL**: Supabase project URL
 - **SUPABASE_KEY**: Supabase anonymous key for database access

-**Note**: Authentication signatures are generated dynamically using the AWS Lambda function `AuthSignatureLambda` for secure and centralized signature management.
+**Note**: Authentication signatures are generated using HMAC-SHA512 algorithm with the provided User ID and API Key for secure API communication.

 ## Testing